-After countless threats to arrest and deport immigrant workers in our communities, it is clear that Trump's recent calls for raids and deportations is NOT for the purpose of controlling immigration in this country.
+It is clear that Trump's recent calls for raids and deportations is NOT for the purpose of simply controlling immigration in this country.
 It is for the purpose of scaring immigrant workers to submit to silence, to pit working people against each other so that we do not come together to fight!

 Trump's calls for ICE raids in our communities and the humanitarian crisis at the border are the latest episodes of the government's long-standing criminalization of undocumented immigrants.
 For three decades, the federal government has maintained undocumented working families as an underclass in our society with no rights to speak out against their exploitation at work and in their communities.
 Having an underclass of workers allows employers to keep documented and citizen workers working longer hours, at lower wages, under increasingly unsafe and unhealthy work conditions.
 It also gives employers a wedge they can use to divide and suppress all workers.

 The law that criminalizes undocumented workers for working is the employer sanctions provision of the Immigration Reform and Control Act (IRCA) of 1986.
 This law has been key to driving down the working and living conditions of all working people, creating divisions and hate between our communities, and undermining our ability to come together to assert their collective power.
 It is the foundation of the rash of regressive, anti-immigrant measures we are seeing today.